giuliocomi/knockandgo/README.md

 ### Features
 - Cross-platform (for both clients and server instances)
-- lightweight
+- Lightweight
-- easy to setup and use
+- Easy to setup and use
 - Does not rely on monitoring logs data
 - Does not need to run in kernelspace
 - Does not require root/administrator privileges to accomplish its task